-Most parents did not know, as they were taken to school via minibus or taxi and did not get that interaction with other parents.
+Most parents did not know who their children’s friends were, as they were taken to school via minibus or taxi and did not get that interaction with other parents.
 This was concerning for parents whose children were moving on to college and they didn’t want friendships to be lost.
+What also came about was the isolation not just of their children but as carers as well.

 There was clearly a gap in the market for a service that focused on friendships.
 Using funding from Southend Borough Council a pilot scheme (2011) was put in place to allow young people to meet up with their friends outside the school or home environment.
-Evaluation of that pilot scheme clearly showed a need for a service that facilitates friendships for young people in Southend.
+An independent evaluation from the ‘Foundation for people with learning disabilities’ clearly showed a need for a service that facilitates friendships for young people in Southend.
+The service offered a lot more than just friendships.

 In 2014 we officially became a charity and have been going from strength to strength ever since.
 We have supported over 150 young people to experience the social life they deserve.